-The schwa is the muffled /uh/ sound that is heard in countless English words.
-In fact, it is the most common vowel sound in English.
+The schwa is a muffled vowel sound that is heard in countless English words.
+Say the following words aloud and listen for the sound of the underlined vowel.

 See how the underlined vowel doesn’t say one of its normal sounds?
-Instead, it says a muffled /uh/ sound.
-Also, notice how the schwa appears in an unaccented syllable?
+Instead, depending upon the word, it says a muffled /ŭ/ or /ĭ/ sound.
+Also, do you notice how the schwa appears in an unaccented syllable?
 That schwa is what makes these words trickier to read and spell.

-When learning words that contain schwas, it really helps to “pronounce for spelling.”
+When learning to spell words that contain schwas, it really helps to “pronounce for spelling.”
 This is a simple technique in which we “over-pronounce” all the syllables, allowing us to clearly hear the vowel sounds.
 Take the word cabin, for example.
-Since the second syllable is unstressed, the i takes on the schwa sound, making it unclear which vowel to use for spelling.
-When we over-pronounce the word as “cab-IN,” it becomes clear that the letter i is used.
+Since the second syllable is unstressed, the letter I takes on the schwa sound, making it unclear which vowel to use for spelling.
+When we over-pronounce the word as “cab-IN,” it becomes clear that the letter I is used.